sidneycadot/cmod-a7-ioboard-dev/pin_assignments_v0.md

 Ethernet INTERRUPT |                                    | PIO21      (IO_L10N_T1_AD15N_35)

 #### Digilent PMOD connector (8 pins, no special requirements)

+We need 8 I/Os, with no requirements on clock capability.

+These are the leftover differential pair pins, coming from banks 34 and 16.

+Consecutive IOs are chosen to be positive/negative FPGA pins of a differential I/O pair of the FPGA.

 function           | remarks                            | proposed pin
 ------------------ | ---------------------------------- | ------------------------------